Chapter 7

 Travels in India

-On October 4th, 1977 Mary and I flew out to Bombay or Mumbai as it is now.
+On October 4th, 1977, Mary and I flew to Bombay, or Mumbai as it is now called.
 We spent a couple of days there staying at a cheap hotel situated a short walk from the Gateway to India.
-When I say cheap, I mean cheap, it would be the equivalent of about 20 pence a night, it didn’t have a bed, just a mattress on the floor.
-Both Mary and I wanted to do this as cheaply as possible in order that we could stay as long as possible and, in those days, I didn’t mind ‘roughing it’.
-Many years later I was staying at the Dorchester Hotel on Park Lane, and I had a vision of our room in Bombay come into my mind.
+When I say cheap, I mean cheap --- the cost was the equivalent of about 20 pence a night.
+It didn’t have a bed, just a mattress on the floor.
+Both Mary and I wanted to do this as cheaply as possible so that we could stay as long as we liked and, in those days, I didn’t mind ‘roughing it’.
+Many years later I was staying at the Dorchester Hotel on Park Lane in London, and a vision of our room in Bombay came into my mind.
 I remember thinking that I had come a long way since then, in all senses of the word.

 My first meal in India was memorable.
-I’d eaten Indian food previously, but I didn’t like it too spicy, and having just arrived I thought I would have something plain.
-I ordered some tomato soup thinking that would be safe; Mary had the same.
-When it arrived, she started straight away, I was to follow a few seconds later.
-When I did the first spoonful nearly blew the roof of my mouth off, it was so hot and spicy.
-It was then I realised that she liked spicy food.
+I’d eaten Indian food previously in England, but I didn’t like it too spicy, and having just arrived I thought I would have something plain.
+I ordered some tomato soup thinking that would be safe.
+Mary had the same.
+When it arrived, she started straight away, and I followed a few seconds later.
+When I did, the first spoonful nearly blew the roof of my mouth off, it was so hot and spicy.
+It was then I realised how much she liked spicy food.

-Our plan was to do our travelling and go to the places that we wanted to see, then visit the Ashram.
-The first part of our journey was an 800-mile, 24-hour train journey to New Delhi.
-We went first class and got a carriage with bunks as I had seen the conditions of travel in the ordinary class.
-Although the first-class carriage wasn't exactly luxury or anything special by today's standards, it was certainly an improvement on the standard class, and we had a compartment to ourselves with room to move around and a bed to sleep in.
-A few years later I was to return to India and by that time things had improved, although the standard class still had people crammed in the corridors and on the roof.
+Our plan was to do our travelling and go to the places that we wanted to see first, and then visit the Ashram.
+The first leg of our journey was an 800-mile, 24-hour train journey to New Delhi.
+We went first-class in a carriage with bunks, as it wasn’t expensive, and I had seen the conditions of travel in the ordinary class.
+Although the first-class carriage wasn't exactly luxury nor anything special by today's standards, it was certainly an improvement on the standard class, as we had a compartment to ourselves with room to move around and a bed to sleep in.
+A few years later I was to return to India and by that time things had improved somewhat, although the standard class still had people crammed into the corridors and riding on the roof.

 We spent a couple of days in New Delhi then moved on to Delhi.
-We didn’t really make the most of our visit and didn’t see some of the sights that really, we should have seen.
-That was a lesson I was to learn for later life.
-Always make the most of any situation that you find yourself in.
-I feel that I missed some opportunities.
+We didn’t really make the most of our visit and didn’t see some of the sights that we really should have seen.
+That was a lesson I was to learn for later life: Always make the most of any situation that you find yourself in.
+I feel that I missed some good opportunities.

-We spent a couple of days in Agra and the Taj was certainly well worth the effort.
-Although, I missed the opportunity of visiting the Red Fort.
-I visited Agra again in 2010 and made amends for that omission.
-I also revisited the Taj, security measures had been intensified and photographs were no longer permitted inside the mausoleum, but it is, to my mind, one of the most beautiful buildings in the world and breathtaking in its beauty.
+We spent a couple of days in Agra and the Taj was certainly well worth the effort, although I missed the opportunity to visit the Red Fort.
+I travelled to Agra again in 2010 and made amends for that omission.
+I also revisited the Taj.
+Security measures had been intensified by then and photographs were no longer permitted inside the mausoleum.
+To my mind, it is one of the most beautiful buildings in the world.

 Mary at the Taj Mahal 1978

-Built by the Mughal Emperor Shah Jahan as a mausoleum to his beloved wife Mumtaz Mahal who died in 1631; it is known as the symbol of eternal love.
+The Taj was built by the Mughal Emperor Shah Jahan as a mausoleum for his beloved wife Mumtaz Mahal who died in 1631.
+It is known as the Symbol of Eternal Love.
 Its beauty is breathtaking, although the cost to construct it nearly bankrupted the nation.
 For anyone who loves history and architecture, a visit is a must.

-One thing that sticks in my mind about India is the Poverty, and that can have a significant effect on people.
-On many occasions, we would be surrounded by children or mothers with babes in arms, with outstretched hands.
-The problem was if you gave something to one of them the others would want it also, and other children would appear from nowhere.
-We had to detach ourselves from that.
+One thing that sticks in my mind about India is the extreme poverty.
+On many occasions, as we walked through the streets, we were surrounded by children, or mothers with babes-in-arms, with outstretched hands.
+One couldn’t give something to one or all the others would want the same and other children would suddenly appear from nowhere.
+We found that we had to detach ourselves from those situations.

-In 2010 I returned to India with Anne, who I was to meet many years later.
-We were doing a tour across the Himalayas.
-The tour started in China, then onto Tibet, Nepal, and then India, spending a few days in each.
-When in India we took the train down to Agra and Anne found it extremely difficult to cope with the children living on the train station platform at Agra.
+Many years later, in 2010, I returned to India with my friend Anne.
+We were doing a tour across the Himalayas which began in China, then took us through Tibet, Nepal, and India, spending a few days in each country.
+In India, we took the train to Agra, and Anne found it extremely difficult to cope emotionally with the beggar children living on the station platform there.

-Unfortunately, poverty and hardship is not a problem confined to India, one of my enduring memories of Peru was when I was in Cusco, on my way to Machu Picchu, I wanted to buy a picture that a young boy was trying to sell in the city’s main square.
-I love haggling and always want to get the best price I can, so commenced to beat him down from the price he asked.
-After a while, we agreed on a price and I paid the money and took my picture.
-I remained in the square and I saw an older boy come up to him and was giving him what appeared to be a chastisement for possibly accepting what may have been too lower price.
-I went up to him and gave him a few more coins.
+Poverty and hardship is not a problem confined to India, of course.
+One of my enduring memories of Peru was in the city of Cusco, which I visited on my way to Machu Picchu.
+A young boy was trying to sell a picture in the city’s main square.
+One is expected to haggle there and I always want to get the best price I can, so I commenced to beat him down considerably from the price he asked originally.
+We finally agreed on a price so I paid him and took my picture.
+As I continued to walk around the square, I noticed an older boy giving him what appeared to be a chastisement for accepting such a low price.
+So, I went back and gave him a few more coins.
 I can still see the look of disbelief on their faces.
-I was so pleased that I did that as I think about the boy quite regularly, as the picture hangs in my kitchen/diner.
+I was so pleased that I did that, as I think about the boy quite regularly since the picture hangs in my kitchen/dining area today.

 We were now on the final leg of our journey and the reason for our trip to India, which was to visit the Ashram of Bhagwan Shree Rajneesh.
 I had read a couple of Bhagwan's books and heard him speak on cassette.
-There seemed to be something extremely spiritual about him and you could have an audience when you arrived at the Ashram and then again when you were leaving.
+There seemed to be something extremely spiritual about him and it was possible to have an audience with him when you arrived at the Ashram and then again when you were leaving.
 On arrival, we visited the Ashram office and arranged our audience.
 The nice thing about him was a feeling of acceptance and how he incorporated all religions and philosophies into his teachings.
 I feel that that period was another significant stage in my development as a person.

-Initially, we stayed in a cheap hotel but once on the ashram we asked about accommodation and were told that there was a Chinese restaurant that put people up.
+Initially, we stayed in a cheap hotel but, once at the ashram, we asked about accommodation and were told that there was a Chinese restaurant nearby that put people up.
 We went along and took a room.

-A thing that I remember about that restaurant was one incident at breakfast when the waiter was bringing some toast to a guy at the table next to me.
-As he approached the table the toast slipped off the plate and fell on the floor landing buttered side down.
-The waiter picked it up, brushed it off with his hand, put it back on the plate, and put it down in front of the guy.
-We looked at each other and laughed.
+Something I remember about that Chinese restaurant was an incident at breakfast one day.
+The waiter was bringing some toast to a guy at the table next to me.
+As he approached the table, the toast slipped off the plate and fell on the floor, landing buttered side down.
+The waiter picked it up, brushed it off with his hand, put it back on the plate, and set it down in front of the guy.
+He and I looked at each other and laughed.
+He still ate the toast!

-Over the weeks, I grew my hair and a beard in keeping with my new image.
-Mary and I did a number of meditation and self-development workshops.
+Over the weeks, I grew my hair and a beard in keeping with my new “hippy” image.
+Mary and I did meditation and self-development workshops.
 We both discovered a great deal about ourselves and what we wanted from life.
-We found that we wanted different things.
+It turned out that we wanted different things.
 We were growing up and growing apart.

 Chapter 8 - Return Home